Unidata/netcdf-c/docs/nczarr.md

 The "almost" caveat is necessary because (1) whitespace may be added or lost during the sequence of operations, and (2) numeric precision may change.

-# Appendix H. Support for string types
+# Appendix E. Support for string types

 Zarr supports a string type, but it is restricted to fixed size strings.
 NCZarr also supports such strings,